mozilla-services/fx-sig-verify/docs/installation.rst

 The primary use of this package is as a lambda function.
 Preparing a zip file for upload to AWS is done via ``make``.
 The default target is the zip file for upload.
+See the :ref:`AWS Lambda documentation
+<installation-on-aws>` for additional
-See the AWS Lambda documentation for additional information on installing it.
+information on installing it.